NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 [drawbacks]: #drawbacks

-- Obviously, this makes the Nix model more complicated than what it is now.
+- Obviously, this makes the Nix model more complicated than it currently is.
 In particular, the caching model needs some modifications (see [caching]);

 - We specify that only a sub-category of derivations can safely be marked as